AJWest22/MS4/README.md

 ## **The Design**

-The site was designed to have a more relaxed feel to it, and easy to use.
-The site uses simpe coloring, fonts and imagery to create and achieve this effect.
+The site was designed to have a more relaxed feel to it while still maintaining a aesthetic look, and ease of use.
+The site uses: coloring, fonts and imagery to create and achieve this effect.

 ### **Typography**

-The site uses the font Lato to create a relaxed feel and a modern look for the site.
-It is used on the paragraph text.
+The site uses several fonts to style the site: Lato, Roboto, and Koulen. to create a relaxed feel and a modern look for the site.

-The Oswald font is used as the Header font, and is used with some letter-spacing to create a bold look, which is attention grabbing, while maintaining the modern look of the site.
+The Koulen font is used as the main Header font, and is used with some letter-spacing to create a bold look, which is attention grabbing, while maintaining the modern look of the site.
+It can be seen on the Products page header, the blog and reviews headers.
+Originally Oswald was used, but was then updated to Koulen to create a more aesthetic look, and it had a more "game" feel to it than Oswald.

+- Lato is used to style the logo, and is also used as the main font for paragraphs of text found around the site.
+Example being on the log out page, the text asking a user if they want to log out, is styled using Lato.

 ### **Colors**